-Low latency is not always a feature you want to have.
-It comes with a couple of drawbacks: the most prominent is increased power consumption because the CPU needs to process many small chunks of audio data, it is constantly active and can not enter power-saving mode (think fan-noise).
-Since each application that is part of the signal chain must run in every audio cycle, low-latency systems will undergocontext switches between applications more often, which incur a significant overhead.
+Low latency is not always a feature one wants to have.
+It comes with a couple of drawbacks: the most prominent is increased power consumption because the CPU needs to process many small chunks of audio data, it is constantly active and can not enter power-saving mode (think fan noise).
+Since each application that is part of the signal chain must run in every audio cycle, low-latency systems will undergo context switches between applications more often, which incur a significant overhead.
 This results in a much higher system load and an increased chance of xruns.

 For a few applications, low latency is critical:

 A large delay between the pressing of the keys and the sound the instrument produces will throw off the timing of most instrumentalists (save church organists, whom we believe to be awesome latency-compensation organic systems.)